nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 Below is an example scenario of how the add student feature behaves at each step:<br>
 * Step 1 - The user executes `add_student c/CS2113T i/a0217978j n/jonny` to add a student.
 The `add_student` command
   calls the `AddStudentCommand.execute` method.
-Within `AddStudentCommand.execute`, `ModuleList.getModule("CS2113T")` is
+* Step 2 - Within `AddStudentCommand.execute`, `ClassList.getClassWithId("CS2113T")` is
-called to ensure that there is an existing module with code `CS2113T`.
+  called to ensure that there is an existing class with ID `CS2113T`.
-* Step 2 - If an existing module with code `CS2113T` is found, a new `Student` object with id and name set to `a0217978j` and `jonny` respectively.
-Then, `StudentList.addModule` is called to add the newly created `Student` object into the `students` ArrayList within `StudentList`.
+* Step 3 - If an existing class with code `CS2113T` is found, a new `Student` object with id and name set to `a0217978j` and `jonny` respectively.
+* Step 4 - Then, `StudentList.addStudent` is called to add the newly created `Student` object into the `students` ArrayList within `StudentList`.

 <br>